Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 LOCK [<drive letter>: [ON|OFF]]
 ```

-When ran without parameters, a list of the drive letters currently locked is shown.
-If only a drive letters is specified, the current lock status for the drive is shown.
+When run without parameters, a list of the drive letters currently locked is shown.
+If only a drive letter is specified, the current lock status for the drive is shown.

 When a drive is marked as locked, Nextor will never check the media change status for the drive; instead, the inserted media is assumed to never change.
 This speeds up media access, but be careful since data corruption may happen if the media is changed while it is locked.

-Any disk error which is aborted will automatically unlock the involved drive; other than that, drives will be unlocked only when the LOCK utility is ran with the OFF parameter.
+Any disk error which is aborted will automatically unlock the involved drive; other than that, drives will be unlocked only when the LOCK utility is run with the OFF parameter.
 Nextor will never automatically lock a drive.

 #### 3.4.6.
 RALLOC: the reduced/zero allocation information mode tool